beckyphan/beckyphan.github.io/_posts/2020-08-31-javascript_project_newtrition.markdown

 #### rails as an api, rendering json
+As opposed to sending out data viewable through our ERB, we are returning serialized json data and rendering that data into readable data on the SPA.

 #### js object orientation, class, constructors, inheritance
 For my project, my data existed on the backend with rails, and instances of these objects were simply created using a class constructor.
 There was no need for any use of inheritance to extend features or